swift-server/swift-aws-lambda-runtime/Plugins/AWSLambdaDeployer/README.md

   ]
 ```

-I also might add this dependency on one of your Lambda function `executableTarget`.
+I also might add this dependency on one of my Lambda functions `executableTarget`.
 In this case, I make sure it is added only when building on macOS.

 ```swift
   .product(name: "AWSLambdaDeploymentDescriptor", package: "swift-aws-lambda-runtime", condition: .when(platforms: [.macOS]))